Constraints on the charged Higgs boson of the two Higgs doublet model type III

+Recently, there is a renewed interest for the general two Higgs doublet model and there are a general class of solutions to the problem of the requirement that the off-diagonal $\xi_{ij}$ should be extremely small in order to satisfy the FCNC constraints \cite{wells}.
+Many models have been presented in the literature specifying the Higgs boson interactions with the fermions in such way that tree-level FCNCs do not arise \cite{nuevos}.

-The search of D0 collaboration \cite{D01} use the process $q \bar q' \to H^+ \to t \bar b$ followed by $t \to b (W^+ \to l \nu)$, which correspond to a single top production, with a final signature 2-$b$-tagged $+ lepton +$ missing energy.
-We notice there are two vertices type $H^+ q \bar q'$ where appear the parameters $\xi_{q q'}$ and then different considerations can be done, taking into account that appears terms like $\sum_j (K_{qj} \xi_{j q'})$.
-In the annihilation vertex $q \bar q' H^+$, it is possible in the framework of the 2HDM type III: $c \bar b H^+$ and $c \bar s H^+$; about this point H. He and C. P. Yuan \cite{yuan} showed that it is possible to enhanced the production cross section if the vertex $c \bar b H^+$ is important, and it is possible if the parameter $\lambda_{tc}$ is bigger than one.
-We have evaluated the option of the vertex $c \bar s H^+$ in the framework of the 2HDM-III and it is smaller two or three orders of magnitude than the vertex $c \bar b H^+$.
+The search for the charged Higgs boson by D0 collaboration \cite{D01} use the process $q \bar q' \to H^+ \to t \bar b$ followed by $t \to b (W^+ \to l \nu)$, which corresponds to single top production, with a final signature $2b$-tagged $+ lepton +$ missing energy, see Fig. \ref{process}.
+We notice there are two vertices type $H^+ q \bar q'$ where the parameters $\xi_{q q'}$ appear and then different considerations can be done, taking into account that terms like $\sum_j (K_{qj} \xi_{j q'})$ are present.
+In the annihilation vertex $q \bar q' H^+$ are possible the vertices $c \bar b H^+$ and $c \bar s H^+$ in the framework of the 2HDM type III.
+About this point H. He and C. P. Yuan \cite{yuan} showed that it is possible to enhanced the production cross section if the vertex $c \bar b H^+$ is relevant, and it will happen if the parameter $\lambda_{tc}$ is bigger than one.
+We have evaluated the option of the vertex $c \bar s H^+$ in the framework of the 2HDM-III and in fact, it is smaller two or three orders of magnitude than the vertex $c \bar b H^+$.
 Now in the second vertex, the $H^+$ decay vertex, we have several couplings regarding the 2HDM-III allowed processes: $H^+ \to t \bar s$, $H^+ \to c \bar b$ and $H^+ \to t \bar b$.
-The first option, into $t \bar s$, does not have a quark $b$ in the final state, and the experiment is looking for at least two $b$-tagged , one coming from the $H^+$ decay and the second one coming from the top quark decay.
-The second option is into $c \bar b$ but it is doubly suppressed for the factor $\xi_{tc}$ and for the Cabbibo-Kobayashi-Maskawa $K_{cb}$ factor.
+The first option, into $t \bar s$, does not have a quark $b$ in the final state, and the experiment is looking for either one or two $b$-tags, one coming from the $H^+$ decay and the second one coming from the top quark decay.
+The second option is to decay into $c \bar b$ but it is doubly suppressed for the $\xi_{tc}$ coupling and for the Cabbibo-Kobayashi-Maskawa $K_{cb}$ factor.
 Finally, we will have the same main channel production in the 2HDM type III that in the types I and II, $c \bar c \to H^+ \to t \bar b$ followed by $t \to (W^+ \to l \nu) b$.